5 September 2013. The Big News.

 But anyway, often wannabe's wonder how they will make money

 afloat.
-Seriously, it's not about money so much as helping other people.
+Seriously, it is not about money so much as helping other people.
 I

-help you and you'll help another individual, and eventually it will all
+help you and you will help another individual, and eventually it will all

 I replaced a sheave at the top of a mast once for two home

 baked cookies.
 They were good too.